mitkrieg/predicting-housing-prices/README.md

 This repository attempts to predict housing prices in King County, Washington (Seattle Area) through mutliple linear regression using various features.
 Ultimately, using the Recursive Feature Elimation prices for houses in a test set were predicted with an RMSE of 165802.93

 ## Business Problem
-The goal is to predict housing as acurately as possible prices with a somewhat interpretable model.
+Real Estate agents must be able to assess value of a home to better be able to market, negotiate the price and eventually sell the home.
+The goal of this project is to predict housing prices as acurately as possible prices with a somewhat interpretable model, allowing the agent to understand what factors lead to a more expensive home and estimate what the value of the home should be.

 ## Data